GoogleCloudPlatform/endpoints-quickstart/README.md

 The included API lets you query the name of an airport from its three-letter IATA code.

+*This is an example application, not an official Google product.*

 ## Before you begin

 ### Option 1: Use [Google Cloud Shell](https://cloud.google.com/shell/)